Upstairs cafés in Hong Kong: Reasons for existence

-Firstly, as Hong Kong is facing a land shortage, retail rents in Hong Kong keep rising.
+Due to Hong Kong's land shortage, retail rents in Hong Kong are constantly rising.
 According to property consultant CB Richard Ellis (CBRE), Hong Kong placed second with an average rent of US$1,695 per square foot per year in the report on global retail rents in the third quarter of 2011.
 Entrepreneurs of upstairs cafés choose the upstairs locations to avoid the high rents charged for ground-floor spaces.

-Also, Hong Kong is a small and densely populated city.
-There are limited public spaces for people to gather with their friends.
-Even in these, it can be very difficult to find a nice place sit down and enjoy a cup of coffee without paying too much.
-This is why upstairs cafes are popular in Hong Kong.
-They provide a cozy environment for people to relax, often where people are able to chat with their friends without any time limit.
+As Hong Kong is a densely populated city, there are limited affordable public spaces for its people to gather for leisure.

-Lastly, upstairs cafés often have unique marketing strategies to fight against chain competitors, such as Starbucks and Pacific Coffee Company, in Hong Kong.
-Many upstairs cafes have their own themes to make themselves stand out from the others and remain competitive so that their business can survive.
+Upstairs cafés often have marketing strategies to compete with chain competitors in Hong Kong such as Starbucks and Pacific Coffee Company.
+Many upstairs cafes have their own themes to make themselves stand out.

 Relation to Hong Kong youth culture

 Upstairs cafés are one of the common leisure spots for youngsters in Hong Kong.
 Their popularity comes from the uniqueness of different cafés.
-They usually have specific thematic concepts, some of them providing board games for customers, and some others lending books to customers.
-The wide variety of upstairs cafés has attracted many teenagers to pay a visit.
+They usually have specific thematic concepts, ranging from providing board games to providing book loaning services to their customers.
+The wide variety of upstairs cafés have attracted many teenagers.

-According to Erikson's stages of psychosocial development, youngsters in this stage are in search of identity and looking to stand out from others.
-One way would be visiting these uncommon places.

-Moreover, these upstairs cafés also provide business opportunities for young entrepreneurs.
-Upstairs cafes can be a platform for youngsters to showcase their creativity and talents as they compete by using different strategies to draw attention from customers.
+Upstairs cafés also provide business opportunities for young entrepreneurs.

-"Lazy" is one of the traits that media loves to use when describing Hong Kong’s "post 90s", which is youngsters born after the year of 1990.
+"Lazy" is one of the traits that media often uses when describing Hong Kong post-1990s, regarding people born after the year of 1990.
 One of the claimed reasons is that they enjoy doing nothing.
-The popping up of more cafés in Hong Kong is partially related to this phenomenon, as youngsters in Hong Kong would rather spend hours in these upstairs cafés chatting with friends, rather than go for a hike on a sunny day.
+The popping up of more cafés in Hong Kong is partially related to this phenomenon, as young people in Hong Kong would seemingly rather spend hours in these upstairs cafés chatting with friends, rather than go for a hike on a sunny day.
 Besides, youngsters in Hong Kong are often living in packed houses, due to the overloaded population and lack of housing in Hong Kong.
 So these upstairs cafés also provide a common area for friend gatherings since crowded houses in Hong Kong may not be suitable for group of friends to play together.